nulogy/design-system/README.md

 ## Getting Started
 1. Download and install the latest LTS version of [Node (10.15.0)](https://nodejs.org/en/)
 2. Download and install the package manager [Yarn](https://yarnpkg.com/en/docs/install#mac-stable)
-3. In the directory you want to install the design system, run `git clone https://github.com/nulogy/design-system/`
+3. In the directory you want to install the design system, run `git clone https://github.com/nulogy/design-system/ && cd design-system`
-4. Change directories to the design-system folder: `cd design-system`
-5. Run `yarn` to install dependencies
+4. Run `yarn` to install dependencies

 Congratulations, you've installed the design system!
 Usage instructions for each package can be found below.